 The subaction relation is visualized below.
 Both the green and yellow boxes are proper subactions of Alice’s exercise on the paint offer.
 Additionally, the creation of Iou Bank P (yellow box) is also a proper subaction of the exercise on the Iou Bank A.

 Similarly, a subtransaction of a transaction is either the transaction itself, or a proper subtransaction: a transaction obtained by removing at least one action, or replacing it by a subtransaction of its consequences.
-For example, given the the transaction consisting of just one action, the paint offer acceptance, the image below shows all its proper subtransactions on the right (yellow boxes).
+For example, given the transaction consisting of just one action, the paint offer acceptance, the image below shows all its proper non-empty subtransactions on the right (yellow boxes).

 The following EBNF grammar summarizes the structure of commits and ledgers:

-Commit ::= party Transaction Ledger ::= Commit*
+Commit ::= party+ Transaction Ledger ::= Commit*

-A DA ledger thus represents the full history of all actions taken by parties.
+A Daml ledger thus represents the full history of all actions taken by parties.
 Since the ledger is a sequence (of dependent actions), it induces an order on the commits in the ledger.
 Visually, a ledger can be represented as a sequence growing from left to right as time progresses.
 Below, dashed vertical lines mark the boundaries of commits, and each commit is annotated with its requester(s).
 Arrows link the create and exercise actions on the same contracts.
 These additional arrows highlight that the ledger forms a transaction graph.
 For example, the aforementioned house painting scenario is visually represented as follows.

-The definitions presented here are all the ingredients required to record the interaction between parties in a DA ledger.
+The definitions presented here are all the ingredients required to record the interaction between parties in a Daml ledger.
 That is, they address the first question: “what do changes and ledgers look like?”.
 To answer the next question, “who can request which changes”, a precise definition is needed of which ledgers are permissible, and which are not.
 For example, the above paint offer ledger is intuitively permissible, while all of the following ledgers are not.

 The next section discusses the criteria that rule out the above examples as invalid ledgers.